Dirac Fermions and Flat Bands in Phosphorus Carbide Nanotubes: Structural and Quantum Phase Transitions in a Quasi-One-Dimensional Material

+Motivated by this challenge, a number of studies have explored the Honeycomb-Kagome (HK) and Lieb lattices, which do exhibit coexisting Dirac dispersions and flat bands, at least in idealized tight-binding models \citep{mizoguchi2020square, jiang2019topological}.
+In particular, the HK lattice (also referred to as the Honeycomb Splitgraph \citep{ma2020spin}) can be envisioned as a combination of conventional honeycomb and Kagome lattices, and its electronic states can be deduced accordingly \citep{mizoguchi2020square,mizoguchi2021square,ma2020spin}.
 While realizations of the Lieb lattice in realistic 2D materials remain scarce, a number of recent contributions have computationally explored planar materials of the type \ce{A2B3}, that structurally feature the HK lattice.
 Most thermodynamically stable materials proposed in this category constitute metal oxides \citep{mellaerts2021two,hashmi2020ising,zhang2017intrinsic,wang2022first} or carbides \citep{wang2017new,ji2017planar,pan2018half,liu2018hexagonal}, with some of these materials having been associated with fascinating properties such as non-trivial topological phases and half metallicity.
 Although these materials exhibit Dirac cones near the Fermi level, they either lack a flat band at the Fermi level or exhibit one that is misplaced.
 Such deviations arise because the specific chemical characteristics of the atoms involved --- including, orbital hybridization states and different on-site energies --- can cause differences in the electronic structure from idealized tight-binding models of HK lattices.